syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 Assembly assembly = typeof(App).GetTypeInfo().Assembly;

-Stream FileStraem = assembly.GetManifestResourceStream("CreateWordSample.Assets.Test.docx");
+Stream FileStream = assembly.GetManifestResourceStream("CreateWordSample.Assets.Test.docx");

 //Loads an existing Word document into DocIO instance

-WordDocument document = new WordDocument(FileStraem);
+WordDocument document = new WordDocument(FileStream);

 //Finds the occurrence of the Word "panda" in the document